purepisces/DeepLearningSystem/hw3/hw3_part1.md

         return self.as_strided(new_shape, new_strides)
         ### END YOUR SOLUTION
 ```
+### Explanation of row-major order

+`ndarray.py` is based on Python's default array handling, which uses **row-major order**.
+This means that in this implementation:

+-   **Row-Major Order**: The elements of a multi-dimensional array are stored in contiguous memory locations row by row.
+This is consistent with how NumPy (and most other numerical libraries in Python) store arrays.

+#### Key Points:
+-   In row-major order, the last index in the shape has the smallest stride, meaning elements of the last dimension are contiguous in memory.
+-   The code provided handles arrays in a way that is compatible with row-major storage, as seen in how strides are calculated and manipulated.

+For ndarray.py, it is based on Python's default array handling, which uses row-major order.
+In row-major order, the last index in the shape has the smallest stride, meaning elements of the last dimension are contiguous in memory.

 ### **Explanation of Stride**

 In the context of arrays, particularly multi-dimensional arrays (like 2D matrices or 3D tensors), a **stride** is the number of memory steps (or bytes) you need to move in order to go from one element to the next along a particular dimension of the array.